-The European Environment Agency (2011)19 reports that the number and impact of disasters has increased in Europe in the period 1998-2009.
-The hazards covered in this report related to hydrometeorological or weather related (storms, extreme temperature events, forest fires, droughts, floods), geophysical (snow avalanches, landslides, earthquakes, volcanoes) and technological (oil spills, industrial accidents, toxic spills from mining activities).20 The largest natural disasters in Europe in 2009 and 2010 were mainly floods, storms and earthquakes.
-21 These disasters caused very high economic damage but, with the exception of heat waves and earthquakes, relatively low loss of life (Table Error!
-No text of specified style in document..2).
+The European Environment Agency (2011) reports that the number and impact of disasters has increased in Europe in the period 1998-2009.
+The hazards covered in this report related to hydrometeorological or weather related (storms, extreme temperature events, forest fires, droughts, floods), geophysical (snow avalanches, landslides, earthquakes, volcanoes) and technological (oil spills, industrial accidents, toxic spills from mining activities).
+The largest natural disasters in Europe in 2009 and 2010 were mainly floods, storms and earthquakes.
+These disasters caused very high economic damage but, with the exception of heat waves and earthquakes, relatively low loss of life (Table 2.2).
 Extreme temperatures cause almost 80% of disaster-related fatalities in Europe, with almost all of the remainder due to earthquakes.
 This is a very different pattern to developing countries.
 Heat-related deaths are likely to be under-reported in many developing countries, but the death-rate reported from other types of disasters are much higher in developing countries than in Europe.